smartwinnr/site-smartwinnr/site/content/trust/security-policy.md

                      Comprehensive and centralized logging and monitoring of our products and infrastructure is in place to ensure we quickly detect potential incidents, supported by a team of highly-qualified on-call incident managers who have significant experience in coordinating an effective response.
 We also have access to a range of external experts to assist us with investigating and responding as effectively as possible.
                 </p>
                <p>
                   We have notification processes in place for our customers if their data is involved in a confirmed incident, as well as a robust post-incident review process so we can take any lessons from an incident to improve our practices to make the job of malicious actors harder in the future.
-For more information, please see our separate paper our SmartWinnr Trust Center on Our Approach to Managing Security Incidents.<span id="securing-our-ecosystem-and-supply-chain-partners"></span>
+For more information, please see our separate paper our SmartWinnr Trust Center on <a href="/trust/security-incident-management" class="ml_custom_link">Our Approach to Managing Security Incidents.</a><span id="securing-our-ecosystem-and-supply-chain-partners"></span>
                </p>
             </div><br><br>
             <div id="">